Numa-501st/AWS_LexBankingBot/README.md

 - Prompts       :    Questions the bot asks the user to gather information for the slots.
 - Fulfilment    :    What happens once the bot has collected all the necessary information.
 E.g. Invoke a Lambda function?
 - Utterances    :    Various phrases or sentences that users might say to trigger an intent.
-- Error Handling:    Managing scenarios where the bot doesn't understand the user's inpu.
+- Error Handling:    Managing scenarios where the bot doesn't understand the user's input.

 <br>